-PIRC has a staff base of approximately 40.
-The majority of whom work in the research team and are dedicated to producing global corporate governance research and voting recommendations.
-PIRC also has 3 consultants based in Portugal, Japan and New Zealand who work on governance research and engagement.
+The majority of PIRC staff work in the research team and are dedicated to producing global corporate governance research and voting recommendations.
+PIRC also has 4 consultants based in Portugal, Japan and New Zealand who work on governance research and engagement.
 PIRC has a data team that collects and interprets corporate governance data that is used in the PIRC corporate governance proxy reports.

 PIRC's team is global and as such every member of the permanent research staff is trained on all markets.
 There is some regional division based on seniority, background, language diversity and interests in order to maximise performance.
 However, each member of the team is trained to produce reports globally.
-PIRC does not employ external research providers
+PIRC does not employ external research providers.

 PIRC has an internal induction and training process that all research and data staff must complete on joining the company.
 This initial induction is vital to establishing a common framework of understanding on corporate governance and ESG matters and how PIRC brings its unique perspective on these matters to the context of its values and client services.
 The average length of service for research staff is 5 years.
 As part of the induction process, research staff at PIRC provides one-on-one mentoring to new staff.
-This has been maintained during the COVID-19 pandemic and lockdown.
+This was maintained duringthe COVID-19 pandemic and lockdown.
 The average length of service/experience in our management team for corporate governance and corporate responsibility research delivery is 15 years at PIRC.

-An induction process is required for all staff when they start, for the duration of approximately three weeks, and it covers all aspects of work at PIRC.
+The induction process is required for all staff when they start, for the duration of approximately three weeks, and it covers all aspects of work at PIRC.